 will be better to define a method for the object which was referred by the

-and invoke robert.getFullName()
+reference robert and invoke robert.getFullName() instead.
+To

-achieve this, let's move getFullName()
+achieve this, let's move getFullName() into the object literal and

-argument with the implicit this
+replace employee argument with the implicit this argument:

 var robert = {